Multi-scale data reconstruction of turbulent rotating flows with Gappy POD, Extended POD and Generative Adversarial Networks: Comparison between POD- and GAN-based reconstructions

-However, the $L_2$ error is naturally dominated by the more energetic structures (the ones found at large scales in our turbulent flows) and does not provide information on the multi-scale physics of the reconstructed fields.
-Indeed, from figure \ref{fig:Reconstruction-sq_gap} it is possible to see in a glimpse that the POD- and GAN-based reconstructions have a completely different multi-scale statistics which is not captured by the mean squared error.
-Figure \ref{fig:Reconstruction-sq_gap} shows predictions of an instantaneous velocity field based on GPOD, EPOD and GAN methods compared with the ground truth solution.
+However, the $L_2$ error is naturally dominated by the more energetic structures (the ones found at large scales in our turbulent flows) and does not provide an informative evaluation of the predicted fields at multiple scales, which is also important for assessing the reconstruction tools for the turbulent data.
+Indeed, from figure \ref{fig:Reconstruction-sq_gap} it is possible to see in a glimpse that the POD- and GAN-based reconstructions have completely different multi-scale statistics which is not captured by the MSE.
+Figure \ref{fig:Reconstruction-sq_gap} shows predictions of an instantaneous velocity module field based on GPOD, EPOD and GAN methods compared with the ground truth solution.
 For all three gap sizes $l/l_0=24/64$, $40/64$ and $62/64$, GAN produces realistic reconstructions while GPOD and EPOD only generates blurry predictions.
-Besides, there are also obvious discontinuities between context and the gap for the GPOD prediction.
+Besides, there are also obvious discontinuities between the supplied measurements and the GPOD predictions of the missing part.